rayriffy/quick-npm/README.md

 ## Publishing

 This repository has been configured to automatically publish NPM packages by [Changesets](https://github.com/changesets/changesets).
-Run `pnpm changeset` command to publishing your changes before commit.
+Run `bun changeset` command to publishing your changes before commit.